 Anti-wrinkle injections are actually muscle relaxers and can be used for other tricks too.

-But first, how to Anti-wrinkle injections work?
+But first, how do anti-wrinkle injections work?

 Basically, the active protein injected into the skin temporarily blocks the chemical messengers to the muscles that cause wrinkles as they contract.
 The muscles are relaxed along with the skin and this results in a reduction in the appearance of wrinkles.